ivobeerens-nl/blog/content/blog/2008/08/enable-ssh-for-vmware-esx-3i/index.md

 - VMware ESX
 tags:
 - VMware ESX
-url: /2008/08/07/enable-ssh-for-vmware-esx-3i/
+url: /2008/08/07/enable-ssh-for-VMware-esx-3i/
 ---

 There is a hack to enable SSH for VMware ESX 3i.
-After reading the [VMTN forum](http://communities.vmware.com/thread/131362).
 Here is the procedure to enable SSH

 – Boot ESXi and wait till the till"loaded